dlaptev/TI-pooling/README.md

 TI-pooling
 ==========

-This repository contains a Torch7 implementation of TI-pooling (transformation-invariant pooling) from the following paper:
+This repository contains TensorFlow and Torch7 implementations of TI-pooling (transformation-invariant pooling) from the following paper:
  - "TI-pooling: transformation-invariant pooling for feature learning in Convolutional Neural Networks" D. Laptev, N. Savinov, J.M.
 Buhmann, M. Pollefeys, CVPR 2016, [pdf](http://dlaptev.org/papers/Laptev16_CVPR.pdf).

+**Update February 2017.** TensorFlow implementation is ready!
+You can independently use either Torch7 or TensorFlow implementations or both: the code is structured very similarly.
+Scroll to "Instructions for Linux" for the details.

-The paper provides experimental evaluation on three datasets.
+The original paper provides experimental evaluation on three datasets.
 This repository contains source codes for one of these experiments: [mnist-rot dataset](http://www.iro.umontreal.ca/~lisa/twiki/bin/view.cgi/Public/MnistVariations), consisting of 12k training images of randomly rotated digits.

-**Update.** The results in section 4.1.1 of the paper are now updated.
-In the original version of the paper we mistakenly reported larger error than the one actually achieved (should be *1.2%* instead of *2.2%*).
-Sorry for the inconvenience.

 ### What is TI-pooling?
 TI-pooling is a simple technique that allows to make a Convolutional Neural Networks (CNN) transformation-invariant.
 I.e. given a set of nuisance transformations (such as rotations, scale, shifts, illumination changes, etc.), TI-pooling guarantees that the output of the network will not to depend on whether the input image was transformed or not.